jeblad/prng-ultrafast/README.md

 ./prng-ultrafast
 ```

 The executable can take several arguments.
-Check the manual for doctest for examples.
+Check the manual for examples.

-…